SophieU/SophieU/source/about/index.md

 Percy:Continuous visual testing and reviews for web apps
-Semaphore: Test and deploy at the push of a button AppVeyor:Cloud service for building,testing and deploying Windows apps
+Semaphore: Test and deploy at the push of a button AppVeyor:Cloud service for building,testing and deploying Windows apps Cloud 66 Skycap:Skycap is a container native CI/CD tool